kVA vs kW: Apparent Power and True Power Explained

 - Select the wire gauge from NEC ampacity tables.
 Use NEC Table 310.16 for conductors in raceway or cable.
 The gauge must handle the multiplied current at the applicable temperature rating (60°C, 75°C, or 90°C depending on the conductor insulation and terminal ratings).

 - Check voltage drop on the run.
-Long feeder runs from transformer to panel can accumulate significant voltage drop.
+Long feeder runs from transformer to panel can accumulate noticeable voltage drop.
 After selecting the gauge for ampacity, verify the drop stays under 3% using our wire distance calculator.
 Upgrade the gauge if needed.

 - Size the overcurrent protection.
 Transformer primary and secondary protection follows NEC Article 450.
 The fuse or breaker size depends on the transformer kVA, voltage, and whether you are protecting the primary or secondary side.
 Our transformer fusing calculator handles this directly.